ruz048/DreamPRM-Code/README.md

 #### 2. Meta-learning label correction
-Noisy per-function labels are treated as learnable variables and refined via a bi-level optimizer (Betty) that is anchored by clean unit-test rewards, producing more faithful intermediate supervision.
+Noisy MC-sampled PRM training labels are treated as learnable variables and refined via a meta-learning scheme that is anchored by clean final step rewards, producing more faithful intermediate supervision.

 <div align="center">
 <figure>